polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/parachains/launch.md

 title: Parachains Launch Guide
 ---

-> This guide is meant to inform teams who are looking to launch a parachain on Polkadot/Kusama about
+> This guide is meant to inform teams about the process of launching a parachain on Polkadot or Kusama and provide additional information, including recommendations and best practices.
-> the process, provide answers to the FAQ and share recommendations/best practices.
 >
 > NOTE: This page is a _work in progress_!
 It is _not_ a comprehensive listing of all considerations.
 > Please only use this as a starting point and reference for your parachain launch process.